funilrys/PyFunceble/docs/configuration/location.rst

     We don't care about the distribution, as long as the :code:`TRAVIS_BUILD_DIR` environment variable is set, we search or initiate the configuration in the current directory.

 .. note::
-    If you want to force the directory where we should work, you can initiate the :code:`PYFUNCEBLE_OUTPUT_DIR` environment variable with the path where we should work.
+    If you want to force the directory where we should work, you can initiate the :code:`PYFUNCEBLE_CONFIG_DIR` environment variable with the path where we should work.

 .. _Travis CI: https://travis-ci.org/